-Sick leave does not accrue separately, like annual leave, on a regular basis; it accumulates through conversion of excess of hours of annual leave to sick leave at the beginning of October of each year, effective 2020.
+Sick leave does not accrue separately, like annual leave, on a regular basis; it accumulates through conversion of excess of hours.
+Up to 80 hours cashable annual leave may be converted to a cashable sick leave account upon request from the employee before the last full pay period of September of each year.
 Non-cashable annual leave under this article cannot be converted to cash.